Gherla Prison: Communist era

 In June 1958 a group of prisoners—consisting mostly of young men who had tried to escape to Yugoslavia, and had either been caught or returned to Romania—rebelled, asking for a more humane treatment.
-The disturbance was quickly put down by the authorities, and the rebellious inmates were subjected to terrible beatings and torture.
+The disturbance was quickly put down by the authorities, and the rebellious inmates were subjected to terrible beatings and torture; twenty-two of them received sentences of five to fifteen years.
 In an interview with Adevărul, an ex-detainee, Constantin Vlasie, recounts how the guards at Gherla Prison "were evil.
 They made us eat feces, we slept on the floor, they beat our feet until we fainted."
 He went on: "They wanted to break up our morale.
 They had evil methods to make us renounce our faith and worship them instead."
 Another ex-prisoner, Mihai Stăuceanu (arrested for being a border-jumper), recalls: "The detention regime at Gherla was probably very similar to the extermination regime applied in the Nazi camps: 10 to 12 hours of physical work on a construction site, which was cordoned off with double fences of barbed-wire and with guarding towers, exactly like those to be found at the border."
+From 1964 to 1989, the prison housed common criminals.

 Current use

 The penitentiary is in service today as a "Maximum Security Penitentiary".
 It also houses a museum, which opened in 1997.
-As of December 2020, there are 979 detainees at Gherla, of which 242 have retained their right to vote; at the 2020 legislative elections, 191 of those exercised that right.
+As of December 2020, there were 979 detainees at Gherla, of which 242 had retained their right to vote; at the 2020 legislative elections, 191 of those exercised that right.

 Notable inmates

-This is a partial list of notable inmates of Gherla Prison; the symbol † indicates those who died there.
+This is a partial list of notable inmates of Gherla Prison; the symbol † indicates those who died here.